 This is a great climber with very rich red colored blooms.

-The cardinal red flowersof the Dublin Bay rose aren't fussy about climate- hot, cool, or even mild, the repeat flowering on this rose bush is excellent.
+The cardinal red flowers of the Dublin Bay rose aren't fussy about climate- hot, cool, or even mild, the repeat flowering on these climbing red rose bushes are excellent.

 It is sensational when planted on a white fence or structure, where those rich red blooms are sure to stand out and get noticed!

-The large flowered climber is one of the best reds and most popular on the market today.
+The well shaped red flowers stand out nicely against the dark green foliage.
+This large flowered climber is one of the best reds and most popular rose on the market today.

-This rose is also very disease resistant, and cold hardy.
+This rose has glossy, dark green foliage that is also very disease resistant.
+The rose bush is quite cold hardy as well.
 Mine grows happily in zone 5 and returns each year.